mark-hahn/fjs/README.md

 An FJS function (made with parens) operates on the local stack instead of the arguments, like all stack-based languages do.
 But the local stack starts off empty, so how does the FJS function get items onto its local stack?
 This is accomplished by a word that pops items from the arguments and pushes them onto the local stack.

 The `@` word pops one item off of the `arguments` list and pushes it onto the local stack.
-You can use the word modifier `<n` to specify moving more than one argument.
-This can be used anywhere inside of a function and there can be multiple of these in a function.
+You can append a number, `@n`, to specify moving n arguments.
+The word `@@` moves all arguments to the stack.
+These can be used anywhere inside of a function and there can be more than one.

 Because the outer stack is passed to the function as arguments and then `@` moves arguments to the inner stack, one can think of the `@` word as just moving items from the outer stack to the inner stack.

     ( .  @ . @ . @ )   1 2 3  // prints "1", then "2", then "3" and leaves stack empty
     ( .
-Math.max @<2 ) 1 2 3  // prints "2" and leaves one item on stack
+Math.max @2 ) 1 2 3  // prints "2" and leaves one item on stack
-    ( .< @< 4 )<2      1 2 3  // prints "1 2 4" and leaves one item on stack
+    ( .< @@ 4 )<2      1 2 3  // prints "1 2 4" and leaves one item on stack

 Note that in the last line the `<2` modifier on the function specifies the number of outer stack items popped and passed as arguments.